 The Company plans to continue to fund its losses from operations through its existing cash and cash equivalents, as well as through future equity offerings, debt financings, other third-party funding, and potential licensing or collaboration arrangements.
-In addition, the Company may fund its losses from operations through the Capital on DemandTM Sales Agreement (the Sales Agreement) the Company entered into with Jones Trading in December 2020, as amended in March 2022, pursuant to which the Company may sell, at its option, up to an aggregate of \$50.0 million of the Company's common stock, \$44.4 million of which remained available for sale as of June 30, 2023, and the common stock purchase agreement (the LPC Purchase Agreement) the Company entered into with Lincoln Park Capital Fund, LLC (Lincoln Park) in May 2023, pursuant to which the Company may sell, at its option, up to an aggregate of \$26.0 million of the Company's common stock, \$25.0 million of which remained available for sale as of June 30, 2023.
+In addition, the Company may fund its losses from operations through the Capital on DemandTM Sales Agreement (the Sales Agreement) the Company entered into with JonesTrading in December 2020, as amended in March 2022, pursuant to which the Company may sell, at its option, up to an aggregate of \$50.0 million of the Company's common stock, \$42.9 million of which remained available for sale as of September 30, 2023, and the common stock purchase agreement (the LPC Purchase Agreement) the Company entered into with Lincoln Park Capital Fund, LLC (Lincoln Park) in May 2023, pursuant to which the Company may sell, at its option, up to an aggregate of \$26.0 million of the Company's common stock, \$25.0 million of which remained available for sale as of September 30, 2023.
 There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to the Company.
-As a result of adverse macroeconomic and geopolitical developments, such as the ongoing military conflict between Ukraine and Russia, recent and potential future bank failures, actual or anticipated changes in interest rates, economic inflation and the responses by central banking authorities to control such inflation, the global credit and financial markets have experienced volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
+As a result of adverse macroeconomic and geopolitical developments, such as the ongoing military conflict between Ukraine and Russia or the recent state of war between Israel and Hamas and the related risk of a larger regional conflict, recent and potential future bank failures, actual or anticipated changes in interest rates, economic inflation and the responses by central banking authorities to control such inflation, the global credit and financial markets have experienced volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 If the equity and credit markets deteriorate in the future, it may make any additional debt or equity financing more difficult, more costly, and more dilutive.
 Even if the Company raises additional capital, it may also be required to modify, delay or abandon some of its plans, which could have a material adverse effect on the Company's business, operating results and financial condition, and the Company's ability to achieve its intended business objectives.
 Any of these actions could materially harm the Company's business, results of operations, and future prospects.